flyingw/umbrella/README.md

 Other optiomizations from compiler also applied to make binary light.
 Client is pilyglot.
 It is supports at the moment bch and eth.
 In progress btc and bsv.
 Support of nem is investigated.
 Other blockchains' support is subject to discuss.
+Other reason to use rust because it is only general-purpose language which implements automatic memory managment without garbage collection.
+Of course it has other nice features, for example, concurrency, but we do not use them in this project.